Newfoundland Road Trips: Guide to the Bonavista Peninsula

 Bonavista is bucking the trend and growing, not shrinking.
 Young people are moving in and making it their home.
 There’s a healthy craftsperson and artisan community which I just love.
 While it’s got tons of history as the landing spot of John Cabot’s ship, The Matthew, the Bonavista peninsula can also give us a glimpse of what the future of rural Newfoundland could look like.

-Keep in mind that many businesses are seasonal and will only be open between May and October so it’s best to check with them directly if you’re visiting in either of those months.
+Keep in mind that many businesses are seasonal and will only be open between May and October so it’s best to check with them directly if you’re visiting outside of those months.

 The Discovery Trail is a keyhole-shaped driving route that can be accessed either from Port Blandford or Clarenville.